Fasteners

 adherents

-The object that is joined to another object with an adhesive.
-Adherents can be of similar or dissimilar materials.
+An object that is bonded to another object with an adhesive.
+Adherents can be made of similar or dissimilar materials.

 adhesive bonding